sst/guide/CONTRIBUTING.md

 # Contributing

 Thank you for considering to contribute.
 Here is what Serverless Stack is trying to accomplish and how you can help.
+We use our [Gitter chat room][Gitter] for our contributors, feel free to join us there.

 ## Project Goals